 Waterfowl Early Duck

 A September Waterfowl Permit is a type of limited entry permit that is required in order to participate in designated early season wood duck and teal waterfowl hunts on Guana River, Ocklawaha Prairie, T.M.
 Goodwin/Broadmoor Marsh and Stormwater Treatment Areas (STA) Public Waterfowl Areas.
-Click the Application Worksheet link at the bottom of this page for specific hunt dates and information.
+The following information provides further details on specific information regarding these permits.

-- Group Applications: Group applications are not available for September Waterfowl Permits.
+Group Applications: Group applications are not available for this permit type.

-- Guest Permits: Guest permits are not available for September Waterfowl permits.
-Each permit allows the permit holder to hunt, and some permits allow a designated number of hunters to participate in the hunt as indicated on the permit.
+Guest Permits: Guest permits are not available for this permit type.
+However, some permits allow a designated number of hunters to participate in the hunt as indicated on the permit.

-- Important Check Station Information: Permit holders who do not check in at the check station at T.M.
-Goodwin/Broadmoor Marsh and the STAs during the required intervals on the hunt date will forfeit their permit, and the permits will then be issued at the check station at 5 a.m. for the morning hunt and 1 p.m. for the afternoon hunt.
+Important Check Station Information: Permit holders who do not check in at the check station at T.M.
+Goodwin/Broadmoor Marsh and the STAs during the required intervals on the hunt date will forfeit their permit.
+T.M.
+Goodwin/Broadmoor Marsh permits will then be issued at the check station at 5 a.m. for morning hunts and 1 p.m. for afternoon hunts.
 No-shows are replaced by walk-ins at the check station via random drawing.
+STA standby opportunities for morning hunts will now be issued online, rather than by random drawing at the check station.
+STA standby opportunities for afternoon hunts will continue to be issued at the check station 1 p.m. random drawing.
 Permit holders who do not attend their hunts at Guana River and Ocklawaha Prairie will not be replaced by walk-ins.